 The definition should be conformant to the XML grammar described in the OpenGIS Recommendation on the Definition of Coordinate Reference System [OpenGIS Coordinate Systems].
 In order to correctly map the 2-dimensional data used by SVG, the CRS must be of subtype ProjectedCRS or Geographic2dCRS.
 The first axis of the described CRS maps the SVG x-axis and the second axis maps the SVG y-axis.
-Optionally, an additional affine transformation is applied during this mapping, this additional transformation is described by an SVG transform attribute that can be added to the OpenGIS 'CoordinateReferenceSystem' element.
+Optionally, an additional affine transformation may have been applied during this mapping.
+This additional transformation is described by an SVG transform attribute that can be added to the OpenGIS 'CoordinateReferenceSystem' element.
+Note that the transform attribute on the 'CoordinateReferenceSystem' does not indicate that a transformation should be applied to the data within the file, it simply describes the transformation that was applied to the data when being encoded in SVG.